 Periodontal disease, or gum disease, is an infection of gum tissues and the bone holding the teeth.
-When left untreated, gum disease leads to severe long-term complications, including tooth loss.
-Gum disease occurs due to excessive accumulation of plaque, calculus, and tartar-often as a result of poor oral hygiene.
-Other factors that increase your susceptibility to periodontal disease include excessive smoking, many medications, genetic predisposition, hormonal changes as well as decreased immunity such as patients with rheumatological disorders, dialysis, organ transplants, and those undergoing chemotherapy.
+Gum disease leads to severe long-term complications when left untreated, including tooth loss.
+Gum disease occurs due to excessive accumulation of plaque, calculus, and tartar-often due to poor oral hygiene.
+Other factors that increase your susceptibility to periodontal disease include excessive smoking, taking multiple medications, genetic predisposition, hormonal changes, and decreased immunity, such as those health issues like rheumatological disorders, dialysis, organ transplants, and undergoing chemotherapy.

 Gum disease begins as mild inflammation, also known as gingivitis, and if left untreated, often progresses to acute or chronic periodontal disease.
-Severe infection symptoms include red or swollen gums, bad breath, loose teeth, pain when chewing, bleeding when brushing, unexplained bleeding, and receding gums.
-If you have any of these symptoms, you need to seek periodontal gum disease treatment in Covina, CA, immediately.
+Severe infection symptoms include red or swollen gums, bad breath, loose teeth, painful chewing, bleeding when brushing, unexplained bleeding, and receding gums.
+You must immediately seek periodontal gum disease treatment in Covina, CA, if you have these symptoms.

 Our periodontal dentist has many years of experience providing periodontal treatment to patients who want to halt the damage caused by gum disease.
-After a thorough evaluation, our dentist will determine the best form of periodontal therapy for you.
-Usually, we prefer a conservative approach to treatment, where we first explore non-surgical options before resorting to other more invasive, surgical measures where necessary.
+After a thorough evaluation, our periodontist will determine the best form of periodontal therapy for you.
+Usually, we prefer a conservative approach to treatment, where we first explore non-surgical options before resorting to other more invasive surgical measures where necessary.

-If the periodontal disease remains after scaling and root planing, our dentist may recommend surgical intervention such as bone and tissue grafts.
+If the periodontal disease remains after scaling and root planing, our periodontist may recommend surgical intervention such as bone and tissue grafts.

 Contact us today if you’re looking for a patient-centric and leading dental practice that provides the periodontal treatment.